adambraimbridge/origami-repo-data/README.md

 ### Required in Heroku

+  * `CMDB_API_KEY`: The CMDB API key to use when updating health checks and the application runbook
   * `FASTLY_PURGE_API_KEY`: A Fastly API key which is used to purge URLs (when somebody POSTs to the `/purge` endpoint)
   * `GRAPHITE_API_KEY`: The FT's internal Graphite API key.
   * `PURGE_API_KEY`: The API key to require when somebody POSTs to the `/purge` endpoint.
 This should be a non-memorable string, for example a UUID